How To Find The Inciting Incident In A Story

 When you come across to this “one day”, think of it.
 It is very very possible that this is the inciting incident you’re looking for.

 However, don’t get confused and start telling the story from the backstory.
 If the film or play you’ve seen starts with an orphan, don’t go back to how the orphan lost his parents, even if you have all these information.
 If the writer wanted to start the story from back there, she/he would.
-Start your summary from the same point as the story starts!
+Start your summary from the same point as the story starts! - Spot the first turning point.
+That is, the event or incident that takes the story from the First Act to the Second Act.

 The two easiest plot points to find, in my opinion, are the first turning point and the point where Act 2 begins, you just can’t miss them.
 They are usually closely connected, sometimes they’re so close that they become just one event.
 So, if you spot the first turning point and the beginning of Act 2, then you can search better for the Inciting incident (Catalyst), because this is always before the first turning point, and of course before the Act 2 starts.
 It is ALWAYS somewhere inside the Act 1.